AdmTal/music-thing/readme.md

   --show_platform                Generate a Platform placement Video -sp, --sustain_pedal           You know, like on a Piano - let the notes
-                                 drag out - make a meal of it --help                         Show this message and exit.
+                                 drag out - make a meal of it -zo, --zoomed_out              Show the entire scene in the video, no zoom --help                         Show this message and exit.
 ```